sourav-karma/Covid_dashboard/README.md

 # Covid_dashboard

-To see the dashbord, go to the visualization folder and watch the screenrecord video.
+To see the dashboard, go to the visualization folder and watch the screen recording video.
 Or watch it on youtube: https://youtu.be/l5jD2x8LtnY